GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 Let's start by creating a [SceneReader][2] node to load some geometry :

-- Locate the [NodeGraph][3] editor in the lower left pane.
+- Locate the [GraphEditor][3] editor in the lower left pane.
-- _Right-Click_ inside the NodeGraph to pop up a menu for creating nodes.
+- _Right-Click_ inside the GraphEditor to pop up a menu for creating nodes.
 - Create a SceneReader using the _/Scene/File/Reader_ menu item.

 ![Empty SceneReader](images/emptySceneReader.png)